Spartanburg Regional Healthcare System: Regional HealthPlus

 Emergency Services: Spartanburg Regional Healthcare System offers emergency services at SMC locations, PMC, CMC and UMC.
 The Emergency Center at SMC on East Wood Street is designated as a Level I Trauma Center (one of only four in South Carolina), certified to begin treatment of any injury 24 hours a day, including massive trauma.
-The Emergency Center, which opened in its current space in 2004, is one of the busiest emergency departments in the Carolinas, with more than 93,000 patients seen annually.
-The PMC and UMC emergency departments see approximately 45,000 and 21,000 patient visits annually, respectively.
+The Emergency Center, which opened in its current space in 2004, is one of the busiest emergency departments in the Carolinas.
+Collectively, Spartanburg Regional's emergency centers see more than 224,000 patients annually.

 Women's Services: More than 3,800 babies are born each year at Spartanburg Medical Center campuses.
 The locations include triage areas, labor and delivery beds, postpartum beds, operating rooms, mother/baby units, and Neonatal Intensive Care Unit (NICU) services.

 For women requiring non-maternity-related healthcare services, the Center for Women offers private rooms for women's health needs.
 In addition, 4-D ultrasound services, and a classroom for seminars and community prepared family programs is available.

 Pediatrics: Pediatrics at SMC locations consists of a 12-bed pediatric unit and a four-bed Pediatric Intensive Care Unit (PICU).
 A pediatric intensivist is available at all times.
 There is a pediatric surgeon on the faculty of the medical education program.
 SMC also offers a variety of outpatient pediatric services, including educational programs on parenting issues and children's health and wellness.
 MGC includes three pediatric physician offices with 15 physicians located conveniently throughout Spartanburg.

 Neuro-Sciences: At SMC, neuro-critical care beds are dedicated to the department of neurosurgery.
 In addition, there is a 28-bed general neurology floor with telemetry capabilities plus a 23-bed telemetry unit for the care of less critical patients.
 SMC was the first healthcare provider in South Carolina to be named a Primary Stroke Center.